HeliumAce/personal-site/work/premium.md

 role: "Principle Designer"
 date-range: "2019-2021"
 logo: /assets/imgs/logos/premium.svg
-highlights: Delivered end-to-end experiences for Atlassian Free and Premium plans across Jira and Confluence.
+highlights: Owned the end-to-end delivery of Atlassian Free and Premium plans across Jira and Confluence.
 ---

 > 🚧 This page is in progress.
 Check back again soon. 🚧